Audits & Assurance Services

 SINGLE AUDITS & HUD SERVICES

-Accepting federal funds leads to new requirements that must be met, which varies from program to program.
-Any non-federal entity who receives federal awards exceeding $750,000 during its fiscal year is required to have a Single Audit (or Uniform Guidance Audit) performed in accordance with the Single Audit Act, Universal Guidance and OMB circular requirements.
+If your organization receives federal funds, you may be required to undergo a Single Audit.
+Any non-federal entity that receives federal awards exceeding $750,000 during its fiscal year is required to have a Single Audit (or Uniform Guidance Audit) performed in accordance with the Single Audit Act, Universal Guidance, and OMB circular requirements.
 We are committed to providing the most cost-effective compliance audit.
 We also analyze the efficiency of your controls, and we provide an opinion on whether your organization has complied with the requirements applicable to your grants.

 CONTACT US